 Majors begin with the EN 202 Writing About Literature course, in which they gain a broad and thorough introduction to the variety of genres, the foundational method of explication, and an overview of literary theories.
 Students typically learn in groups to tease out meanings and apply methodologies of literary analysis.
 The current configuration of the course has the students collaborate on a final research project, a substantial casebook.
-Fall 05 students created a casebook for Helena Viramontes' novel Under the Feet of Jesus.
-Students interviewed the author, wrote a contextual background, gathered a full bibliography of existing reviews and critical articles, and examined the novel through a number of critical lenses.
 Students come to learn the fundamental methodologies of the discipline.

-Literature majors fulfill all English core requirements in the traditions courses: Classical Traditions, Major British Authors I & II, American Literature to 1900, and 20th Century Literature.
+Literature majors fulfill all English core requirements in the traditions courses: Medieval/Classical Traditions, Major British Authors I & II, Shakespeare, American Literature to 1900, and 20th Century Literature.
 Beyond these core courses, Literature majors are required to take additional coursework in 300-level genre courses in which they augment their reading in the tradition.
 These courses begin the advanced practice of applying various methods of literary theory and interpretation.
 Among those critical theories routinely covered: deconstruction, psychoanalytic, gender/feminist, post-colonial, new historical, and the poetics/aesthetics of Romanticism, Victorianism, Modernism, many of which are either mentioned or directly implied in recent course titles.